Setting Up

 NEXT_PUBLIC_API_KEY='YOUR_FIREBASE_API_KEY'NEXT_PUBLIC_AUTH_DOMAIN='YOUR_FIREBASE_AUTH_DOMAIN'NEXT_PUBLIC_PROJECT_ID='YOUR_FIREBASE_PROJECT_ID'NEXT_PUBLIC_STORAGE_BUCKET='YOUR_FIREBASE_STORAGE_BUCKET_ADDRESS'NEXT_PUBLIC_MESSAGING_SENDER_ID='YOUR_FIREBASE_MESSAGING_SENDER_ID'NEXT_PUBLIC_FIREBASE_ID='YOUR_FIREBASE_APP_ID'

-NEXT_PUBLIC_APP_PROD=Resuminator's Hosted Instance Address (Optional)NEXT_PUBLIC_MIXPANEL=Mixpanel API Key (Optional) NEXT_PUBLIC_PAPERCUPS=Papercups Account Key (Optional)NEXT_PUBLIC_PAPYRUS=Papyrus Server Instance Address (Optional)
+NEXT_PUBLIC_APP_PROD=Resuminator's Hosted Instance Address (Optional)NEXT_PUBLIC_MIXPANEL=Mixpanel API Key (Optional) NEXT_PUBLIC_PAPERCUPS=Papercups Account Key (Optional)NEXT_PUBLIC_PAPYRUS=Papyrus Server Instance Address (Optional)info

 Optional Services#

-• Mixpanel - For performance analytics and collecting other usage statistics.
+Mixpanel - For performance analytics and collecting other usage statistics.
 You can setup a new Mixpanel account using the instructions here.
-Then use your API key as value for NEXT_PUBLIC_MIXPANEL environment variable.
+Then use your API key as value for

 Starting the dev instance#